antronerds/r2-training-courses/docs/Finding_structural_variants.md

 * Locate the ALK gene (hint type in the gene name in the left upper **Find gene** field)

 * For clarity you can now switch off the cosmic annotation (in the Genome Variation box) and the Calldif Somatic Genome annotation (in the X:Complete Genomics => Variants box).
 Set the NIH Epigenome Roadmap annotation to all (in the TranscriptView annotation box).
-This annotation provides information on public datasets that have established whether chromatin regions are subject to active transcription (green), enhancer regions or are part of a transcription start site.
+This annotation provides information on public datasets that have established whether chromatin regions are subject to active transcription (green), enhancer regions (yellow) or are part of a transcription start site (red).

 * Select the front end of the gene by selecting a region; see image (hint the color of the transcript denotes the reading direction; green means the regular direction, red the opposite direction) Click redraw (Note: the NIH annotation only appears for regions under 200.000 bp)